Khaled-Mohammed-Abdelgaber/PPG_Clustering/README.md

 **peak2peak_aug_2022_oneBeat_kmeans_1.ipynb**<br> this notebook uses PCA but contains error of shuffling<br>
 **peak2peak_aug_2022_oneBeat_softDTW.ipynb**<br> this notebook uses softDTW to cluster first 50000 of peak2peak datasets but no plots and no blood pressure available because of the memory leakage<br>
 **revese_approach.ipynb** this notebook proof that ppg signal shape not depend on blood pressure only but there are another factors such as heart rate<br>
-do not forget the advanced-ppg-clustering-peak-to-peak-aug-data respository <a href="https://github.com/Khaled-Mohammed-Abdelgaber/advanced-ppg-clustering-peak-to-peak-aug-data" target="_blank">Link</a>
+==>do not forget the advanced-ppg-clustering-peak-to-peak-aug-data respository <a href="https://github.com/Khaled-Mohammed-Abdelgaber/advanced-ppg-clustering-peak-to-peak-aug-data" target="_blank">Link</a>